pallets-eco/flask-caching/docs/index.rst

 name, ``spreadsaslmemcached`` is deprecated and will be removed in Flask-Caching 2.0.

-Same as SASLMemcachedCache however, it has the ablity to spread value across multiple keys if it is bigger than the memcached treshold which by default is 1M.
+Same as SASLMemcachedCache however, it has the ability to spread value across multiple keys if it is bigger than the memcached threshold which by default is 1M.
 Uses pickle.

 .. versionadded:: 0.11